-1. It is important that the time of reaction in each well is held constant to achieve reproducible results.

-- 2. Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - 3.
-Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - 4.
-If more than one (1) plate is used, it is recommended to repeat the dose response curve. - 5.
+- 1. It is important that the time of reaction in each well is held - constant to achieve reproducible results.
+2. Pipetting of samples should not extend beyond ten (10) - minutes to avoid assay drift.
+3. Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - If more than one (1) plate is used, it is recommended to repeat the dose response curve - 5.
 The addition of substrate solution initiates a kinetic reaction, which is terminated by the addition of the stop solution.
-Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction - 6.
+Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction. - 6.
 Plate readers measure vertically.
 Do not touch the bottom of the wells. - 7.
 Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - 8.
 Use components from the same lot.
 No intermixing of reagents from different batches. - 9.
-Very high concentration of anti-Tg in patient specimens can contaminate samples immediately following these extreme levels.
+Very high concentration of anti-TPO in patient specimens can contaminate samples immediately following these extreme levels.
 Bad duplicates are indicative of cross contamination.
 Repeat any sample, which follows any patient specimen with over 3.0 units of absorbance. - 10.
-Samples, which are contaminated microbiologically, should not be used - 11.
 Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
-Any deviation from Monobind's IFU may yield inaccurate results - 12.
-All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device usage. - 13.
-It is important to calibrate all the equipment e.g. Pipettes, Readers Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance. - 14.
+Any deviation from Monobind IFU may yield inaccurate results. - 11.
+All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device usage. - 12.
+It is important to calibrate all the equipment e.g. Pipettes, Readers.
+Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance. - 13.
 Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.